How AI Can Hijack Your Career and Steal Your Future

-Hilke Schellmann is an award-winning investigative reporter.
-In this book, she draws on whistleblower exclusives, leaked internal documents and astonishing real-world practices to reveal the secret rise of artificial intelligence in the world of work.
-AI is being used, on a massive scale, to decide who gets hired, fired and promoted.
-But Schellmann discovers that many algorithms making these high-stakes calculations are biased or racist, and do more harm than good; and she traces their origins to troubling pseudoscientific ideas about a person’s ‘true’ essence.
+Artificial intelligence is being used, on a massive scale, to decide who gets hired, fired and promoted.
+Through whistleblower exclusives, leaked internal documents and astonishing real-world practices, journalist Hilke Schellmann reveals the secret rise of AI in the world of work.
+Testing them herself, she discovers that many algorithms making these high-stakes calculations do more harm than good, and traces their origins to troubling pseudoscientific ideas about people’s ‘true’ essence.